juneau-project/juneau/README.md

 * Open your browser to `localhost:7474` and change the password on the `neo4j` password, by default to `habitat1`.
 * Copy `juneau/config-default.py` to `juneau/config.py`

-Now edit the settings in `juneau/config.py` to match your password and account info.
+Now either edit the YAML file in `juneau/config/config.yaml` to match your password and account info or change the environment variables in your terminal.

 ### Sample data lake corpus